mt-inside/go-openrgb/protocol.md

 ### Response
 ```
 header : 16
-body lenght : 4 # This duplicates the length field in the header.
+body length : 4 # This duplicates the length field in the header.
 Neither are actually necessary because everything field is of a known or stated size
 type : 4
 name : bstring
-description
+description : bstring
-version
+version : bstring
-serial
+serial : bstring
-location
+location : bstring
 mode_count : 2
 active_mode_index : 4
     Name : bstring